kabballa/PHP-UNA/README.md

 2. Follow the on-screen prompts to complete the installation process.

 > **Note**: Ensure you review the script before executing it to understand its functionality and verify its safety.

+## Thank You

+Thank you for using Kabballa!
+We hope it simplifies your PHP-FPM configuration and deployment process.
+If you have any feedback or suggestions, feel free to contribute or reach out to us.